jul0105/last-byte.github.io/_posts/2020-05-05-offops-in-ad-0.md

 Don't worry, we are not going to focus on every single byte of the packet, but there are a few fields you have to understand:

-- `as-req`: this line tells us this is a AS-REQ Kerberos packet
 - `pvno`: stands for Protocol Version Number, which is version 5 (the recurring KRB5)
+- `msg-type`: this line tells us this is a `krb-as-req` AS-REQ Kerberos packet
 - `padata`: holds the Pre-Authentication data.
 Here we have the `PA-DATA PA-ENC-TIMESTAMP` section.
 Which type of data this section holds is explained by the `padata-type` field, that tells us it's a "kRB5-PADATA-ENC-TIMESTAMP", our encrypted timestamp.
 The encrypted value is held by the `padata-value` field of this section
 - `req body`: this is where the cleartext part of the request is kept
 - `kdc-options`: this is a collection of flags used to enable certain features for the ticket which will be returned by the KDC (spoilers)
 - `cname`: this section holds the username the client is trying to authenticate.
 To be more specific, the exact username in this case is "des" and the data is held in the `CNameString` field
-- `realm`: this is the domain name in the netbios format.
+- `realm`: Realms in Microsoft's Kerberos implementation are the domains.
+This is the domain name in the netbios format.
 Its value is "DENYDC"
 - `sname`: this section holds the service the client is targeting.
 Since this is an AS-REQ packet, the service will be the krbtgt (which is the domain user who manages most of the Kerberos operations, we'll get to him later) of the domain (DENYDC)
 - `till`: (valid unTILL) this is the expiration date of the ticket which will be issued by the DC (spoilers)
 - `rtime`: this is the absolute expiration time of the ticket which will be issued if the renewable flag was set (other spoilers)